Humana vs. Cigna Insurance

 Humana vs. Cigna Insurance: Policyholder Experience

-Humana has better customer satisfaction ratings than Cigna across the board based on reviews from websites like ConsumerAffairs, the Better Business Bureau and Best Company.
+Humana has marginally better customer satisfaction ratings than Cigna according to reviews from websites like ConsumerAffairs, the Better Business Bureau and Best Company, though neither carrier has an exceptional star rating.
 For a full breakdown of each company’s average star rating, see the below table.

 Review Platform